-It does share the problem of traffic congestion which can affect the whole lake during high season.
+It does share the problem of traffic congestion which can affect the whole lake during the high season.
 Weekends are best avoided for that car trip as traffic jams can hold you up for two or three hours on a particularly bad day.
-However on a good day the local bus service will get you to Desenzano in around half an hour with perhaps a further 20 minutes to Peschiera.
+However, on a good day, the local bus service will get you to Desenzano in around half an hour with perhaps a further 20 minutes to Peschiera.

-Of course the ferry service is excellent from March to October albeit a little on the slow side and more expensive in comparison to road and rail.
+Of course, the ferry service is excellent from March to October albeit a little on the slow side and more expensive in comparison to road and rail.
 But what better way to enjoy the passing scenery and take in the fresh air.
-It is worth taking a whole day and cruise all the way up north to Riva del Garda.
+It is worth taking a whole day and cruising all the way up north to Riva del Garda.

 However, you can also go on walks or local trips to neighbouring towns and villages.
 Places like Barbarano, Campoverde, Cunettone, Renzano, San Bartolomeo, Serniga and Villa are all nearby.
 The many trails of the 'Colle Bartolomeo' will take you through a pine forest and offer panoramic views of the area.
 For some relaxing sunbathing and for a paddle or a swim in the lake there is a long pebble beach just outside the south-side of the town.

 Unfortunately, I was too pressed for time to while away the hours in the sunshine or the local bars and cafes.
 But enough of an impression was made on yours truly to recommend its attractions.
 There are many things to do in Salò, so enjoy your visit if you decide to go.

 Question: What is the weather like in Italy during the month of September?